Hi Everyone…so…we all live with a digital Swiss Army knife attached to us all day long, don’t we? At least, the majority of us do.

 ‘Aha…but…erm…this is different!
 I’m away for a year and I’ll need my phone!’, I hear you say.

-It’s truly amazing how many students remark at the end of a Dragons program, that being completely unplugged for the duration was a hugely positive and liberating experience for them.
+At the end of every Dragons program I have asked my students what was the most liberating thing for you?
+It’s truly amazing how many students remark that being completely unplugged for the duration of the program was a hugely positive experience for them.

 For many of you (growing up in the digital age) you’ve always had phones and screens in front of you.
 We fully understand that.
-We’re not opposed to technology at all, but we know through our combined experiences as educators, that you will gain SO MUCH more from Bolivia if you’re not always plugged in.
+We’re not opposed to technology at all, but we know through out combined experiences as educatorss that you will gain SO MUCH more from China if you’re not always plugged in.

 These are not the same, “technology is corrupting our youth” judgmental pieces you’ve seen before, but have some really thoughtful insights on how technology can most affect our ability to be alone and the cost/benefit of being constantly connected.

-While we expect you all to bring phones and computers with you we are not expressly “prohibiting” them.
+While we expect you all to bring phones with you we are not expressly “prohibiting” them.
 However, if you do bring a smartphone/mp3 player we will let you know when and if they are appropriate to use.
-We will go over this in detail during our on-site orientation to the program.
+We will go over this in detail during our orientation to the program,.

-As a group, what we do not what to do is to enter a home-stay, pop in our ear buds, and tune out of the experience around us.
-We’ve seen electronic devices completely tear students away from their present surroundings, increase home-sickness, and keep one foot in Bolivia and one foot longing for their Snapchat or Instagram feed happening back home.
+As a group what we do not what to do is to enter a home-stay, pop in our ear buds, and tune out of the experience around us.
+We’ve seen electronic devices completely tear students away from their present surroundings, increase home-sickness, and keep one foot in China and one foot longing for their Snapchat or Instagram feed happening back home.

 Even our longest and most arduous travel days, precisely when it’s most tempting to put our headphones on, can hold some of the most amazing and unexpected cultural interactions; however, we need to keep our eyes and ears open (i.e., not looking at a screen or listening to music) to engage those unplanned moments.

-While we will have rules around smart phones and electronics we also realize that these tools can be amazingly helpful and useful and can be used to aid your understanding of where you are, when used wisely.
+While we will have rules around smart phones and electronics we also realise that these tools can be amazingly helpful and useful and can be used to aid your understanding of where you are, when used wisely.
+We will go over all of this once we meet as a full group in Kunming.

 We’re all so excited to meet you all and begin our journey together.